dcdpr/did-btc1/chapters/CRUD-Operations.md

    `resolutionOptions`; REQUIRED; Map containing the following properties:
    * `btc1Update` - a ::BTC1 Update:: which SHOULD match the update announced
       by the ::Beacon Signal::.
-In the case of a ::SMT:: proof of non-inclusion, no BTC1 Update MAY be provided; OPTIONAL; object
+In the case of a ::SMT:: proof of non-inclusion, no
+      ::BTC1 Update:: MAY be provided; OPTIONAL; object.
    * `proofs` - a ::Sparse Merkle Tree:: proof that the provided `btc1Update` value is the value at the leaf indexed by the **did:btc1** being resolved.
 REQUIRED; TODO: What exactly this structure is needs to be defined.
 * `network` -  a string identifying the Bitcoin network of the **did:btc1** identifier.
-   The algorithm MUST query the Bitcoin blockchain identified by the `network`; REQUIRED; string
+   The algorithm MUST query the Bitcoin blockchain identified by the `network`; REQUIRED; string.

 It returns the following output once either `targetTime` or `targetVersionId` have been reached:

-* `contemporaryDIDDocument` - A ::contemporary DID document:: conformant to DID Core resolved using updates found on-chain from genesis to `contemporaryBlockheight`.
+* `contemporaryDIDDocument` - A ::Contemporary DID Document:: conformant to DID Core resolved using updates found on-chain from genesis to `contemporaryBlockheight`.

 The steps are as follows: